informatici/openhospital/README.md

 If you'd like to contribute to the Open Hospital project, please read [CONTRIBUTING.md][contributing].

-## How to create Portable Open Hospital packages
+## How to create Open Hospital packages

-To create the Portable Open Hospital packages, make sure to have installed the following dependencies on a Linux machine:
+To create the Open Hospital packages, make sure to have installed the following dependencies on a Linux machine:
 _JDK 8+, Maven, asciidoctor-pdf, docker, docker-compose, zip_.